hdr-bgnn/Minnow_Segmented_Traits/README.md

 * <i>Notropis ammophilus</i> (X)
 * <i>Notropis stilbius</i> (X)

+OUTPUT FILE HERE!

 #### Figures

 We created a heat map to show the success of the segmentation to detect traits from the images.

 Figures are in the folder "Results".
+OUTPUT FILE HERE!

 ## Running the Workflow